 Once installed, you can get the site login details from the dashboard and start publishing posts in minutes.

 2. Cheap Price

-Pricing is certainly another important aspect to cover in this EasyWP review.
+Pricing is undoubtedly another essential aspect to cover in this EasyWP review.
 If we consider the pricing, it is pretty reasonable and affordable.
-Customers can start for as low as $3.88, and resources-wise, it offers you a good value for money on all plans.
+Customers can start for as low as $6.88; resources-wise, it offers a good value for money on all plans.

 EasyWP plans (with their monthly visitors and monthly pricing):